 - Use a booking platform such as Hotelscombined or booking.
 Many accommodations in the form of cottages or Rorbu are listed there

-- Use Airbnb.
-Note: on airbnb it is also possible to rent only rooms in a host family.
+- Use rentals.
+Note: on rental sites it is also possible to rent only rooms in a host family.
 It’s cheaper, but often it doesn’t give access to the kitchen.
-See the airbnbs on the lofoten island

 - Search on spot!
 This last advice applies mainly for the off-season in my opinion… But when we were there in September there were several signs with phone numbers on the side of the road.
 Our campsite (in Ramberg) also offered accommodation without booking.
 These offers are often not available on the Internet…